zplayads/report_api/Report API for Developer.md

 ### 1.1 Request URL

-If the settlement currency is Chinese Yuan, please use this interface address: https://pa-report.zplayads.com
+If the settlement currency is Chinese Yuan, please use https://pa-report.zplayads.com

-If the settlement currency is United States Dollar, please use this interface address: https://pa-report-en.zplayads.com
+If the settlement currency is United States Dollar, please use https://pa-report-en.zplayads.com

 ### 1.2 Requirements
 * Account approved